twitchett/gs-app/README.md

 ## Troubleshooting

 * If the Expo app won't connect check your network adapters: if you have a docker bridge or virtualbox interface on the host machine, you may need to remove it.
+* If the server won't start, check you don't have something running on port 3000 (note: it needs to be manually killed)

 ## Unfinished Business

 Due to time constraints, the following has not been implemented:

 * The `checkedIn` state/action/button for each participant.
-* The client doesn't send an event to the server when a participiant is manually added, so other app instances won't be updated
+* An event from the client to the server when a participiant is manually added, so other app instances can be updated.